This function fits a generalized additive latent and mixed model

 identifying what the factors load onto.
 Default toNULL

 , which means that there are no loading variables.
-Argument is case sensitive.- lambda
+Argument is case sensitive.- load.var

 Optional factor loading matrix.
 Numerical values indicate that the given value is fixed, while